tonethar/IGME-330-Master/notes/HW-fix-the-code-1.md

 <body>
 <button id="myButton">Click Me to see a random number between 0 and 1!</button>
 <p id="myOutput">???</p>
 <p>But first you'll have to fix the errors!
-There are 5 mistakes in this code - can you find and fix them all - without modifying the HTML?</p>
+There are at least 4 mistakes in this code - can you find and fix them all - without modifying the HTML?</p>

 </body>
 </html>